Fuzzy String Matching in Python: Introduction to FuzzyWuzzy

 What Is Fuzzy String Matching?

-Fuzzy string matching is the process of finding strings that match a pattern.
+Fuzzy string matching is the process of finding strings that approximately match a pattern.
 It’s built using the Levenshtein distance, in which it calculates the number of operations needed to transform one string into another.
-For example, fuzzy string matching will be able to recognize that the names Barack Obama and Barack H. Obama refer to the same person.

 Fuzzy Logic vs. Boolean Logic

 Fuzzy logic is a form of multi-valued logic that deals with reasoning that is approximate rather than fixed and exact.
 Fuzzy logic values range between 1 and 0, i.e. the value may range from completely true to completely false.
 In contrast, Boolean logic is a two-valued logic, true or false, that’s usually denoted as 1 and 0, respectively.
 It deals with reasoning that is fixed and exact.
-Fuzzy logic tends to reflect how people think and attempts to model our decision making, hence it’s now leading to new intelligent systems (expert systems).
+Fuzzy logic tends to reflect how people think and attempts to model our decision-making, hence it’s now leading to new intelligent systems (expert systems).

 Fuzzy String Matching Explained